-As detailed in the Commission's mandate, and considering the many stages of a pipeline's lifecycle, the protection of public safety and the environment is top priority.
+As detailed in the Commission's mandate, and considering the many stages of a pipeline's lifecycle, the protection of public safety is top priority.
 Permit holders are required to report to the Commission before, during and upon completion of their oil and gas activities.
-The framework under which pipelines are operated includes such initiatives as the pipeline Integrity Management Program (IMP), designed to help prevent spills and more so to maintain pipeline integrity, which in turn prevents unintended releases.
+The framework under which pipelines are operated includes such initiatives as the pipeline Integrity Management Program (IMP), designed to help prevent spills.
 IMPs are described on page 8.